|HOME||Villages Info||Local Leisure||Colchester||Recycling||Heating Oil||Links||Contact|

 Directions: From Colchester North Station roundabout follow the signs to Colchester General Hospital which take you up Turner Road.
 The entrance to the park is on your right as you drive up Turner Road.

 A website from which you can download, free of charge, hundreds of Essex walks to print out.
-It also has information of walking maps, on Essex Walking Clubs and Essex walking books.
+It also has information on walking maps, Essex Walking Clubs and Essex walking books.

 Our part of Essex is very popular with sailors not least because its estuaries and creeks are relatively sheltered and boats can sit safely on the mud at low water.
 If you, like many of us, are fascinated by boats and water, below are some places to visit.